-For Schedule A and Schedule B state employees, your highest average salary is calculated using your three highest consecutive years.
-For all other schedules, your highest average salary is calculated using your five highest consecutive years.
+For state employees, your highest average salary is calculated using your three highest consecutive years.

-The maximum percent of your highest average salary20 you can receive as a pension benefit is 80% for Schedules A, ABE, and ABNE OR 75% for Schedules B, B1E, B1NE, B2 and B3.
+The maximum percent of your highest average salary you can receive as a pension benefit is 80% for Schedules A, ABE, and ABNE OR 75% for Schedules B, B1E, B1NE, B2 and B3.